Agnus Dei (Zurbarán): Agnus Dei Private Collection Madrid

-With dimensions of 37 × 58 cm (centimeters), and dated approximately between 1635-1640, also without signature.
+With dimensions of 37 × 58 cm (centimeters), and dated approximately between 1635 and 1640, also without signature.
 This small oil painting, unlike others, made from life, is a very similar repetition, even in its dimensions, to that of the Prado Museum.
 The historian Matías Díaz Padrón recognized this work in 1981, which is in a Private Collection in Madrid, without us knowing more about its origin.
 In the Catalog raisonné it was assigned the number 105 bis.

 Likewise, it is estimated that it was painted between 1635 and 1640, lacking a date or signature, the latter does not cause any doubt today about the quality of the piece and its authorship for experts, thanks to the restoration carried out in 2005. and that revealed the true qualities of the work that until then it was impossible to corroborate due to very abrasive cleaning that it suffered in the past, in addition to the notorious presence of oxidized varnishes.
 We are facing the fifth version of the "Ram with its legs tied", which was sold by the Ansorena auction house in 1996.
 It is numbered 106 in the Catalog Raisonné.